 Few golf course projects had more national attention in recent years than Quail Hollow, mainly because its front nine was redesigned just a year before it hosted the 2017 PGA Championship, won by Justin Thomas.
 The par-4 first and par-3 second holes were completely torn up, replaced by a new long dogleg-right par-4 opening hole.
 Several acres of pines to the left of the fifth tee were removed to make room for a new par-3 fourth.
 (With its knobby green fronted by three traps, it proved to be the most frustrating hole for pros in the 2017 PGA.)
 More pines were removed to the left of the par-4 11th, replaced by bunkers, and even more trees chopped down on a hill left of the par-4 18th to make room for money-making hospitality boxes.
 There’s no question that this latest remodeling, rushed though it was, improved the course.
-Look for Fazio to change the awkward par-4 second before Quail Hollow’s next big event, the 2022 Presidents Cup.
+The course will also be rerouted for the 2022 Presidents Cup.

 100 Greatest: Ranked from 1966-1968 & since 2021.
 Highest Ranking: 97th, 2021-2022.
 Current Ranking: 97th.

 Second 100 Greatest: Ranked from 2019-2020.
 Highest Ranking: 115th, 2019-2020.